 Kesko Group’s strategic store sites are properties that are or can be developed into large retail units.
 They involve important business interests related to the continuity of management, the flexibility of change and the financial value of the premises.
 In order to protect such interests, Kesko usually prefers to own these properties.
+In 2016, a total of 64% store sites were classified as strategic.

 Standard properties are premises owned by Kesko Group, including large properties, without a significant development need, which can be sold and leased back for the Group's business operations.
-In 2014, a total of 54% store sites were classified as strategic.

 In 2016, Kesko’s total capital expenditure in store sites was €216.7 (166.7) million.

 In view of our growth, key capital expenditure included:

 Kesko makes capital expenditure only in properties needed for its own or supporting business operations.